Helping organisers reach the goal of a climate neutral championship.

 In addition to the advice and expertise, Vattenfall will supply smart technology for sustainable energy consumption.

 Adjacent to a big hotel in the village a smart energy storage facility will be installed.
-The energy storage will consist of eight BMW batteries to provide a total of 340 kilowatt hours of energy and will reduce the capacity peaks of eight charging stations for electric vehicles.
+The energy storage will consist of eight batteries to provide a total of 340 kilowatt hours of energy and will reduce the capacity peaks of eight charging stations for electric vehicles.
 The charging stations will be used for the ten electric snow mobiles that Vattenfall will provide in collaboration with Finnish manufacturer Aurora Powertrains.
 Quietly, and with no emissions, the snow mobiles will transport skiers, officials and visitors between the hotel and competition arena.
 A four-wheel drive work vehicle will also be used during the championship, this too will also run on electricity.

 Charging stations and solar roofs